Thursday, January 7, 2016

 Time Beats Us All

-Everybody is born into a world that is governed by time.
-Time is the one thing against which we tend to measure the aging process of our existence.
+assessed.
+Just being here is measured by time, so why Everybody is born into a world that is governed by time, which is the one thing against which we tend to measure the aging process of our existence.
 Time is common to everyone and has nothing to do with height, size, strength, color, or looks.
-Therefore, there is no need to compare ourselves with other people when we are using time as a frame of reference.
-It is true that not all things are conducive to using time as the means by which something can be compared, but when we are talking about character development, and many other activities, time is a useful measure, and personal goal setting is the means by which self-improvement can be measured.
-Just being here is measured by time, so why not make use of that time for a positive purpose, rather than be like animals that eat, drink, procreate, quarrel, fight and die.
-There is more to measure with time than the length of time we have been here on Earth, or how long it takes us to lose the vigor and attractiveness of our youth and, as we grow old, become wrinkled, weak and wispy.
+Therefore, there is no need to compare ourselves with other people when we use time as a frame of reference.
+It is true that not all things are conducive to using time as a means of comparison, but when we talk about character development and many other activities, time is a useful measure, and personal goal setting is the means by which self-improvement can be not make use of that time for a positive purpose, rather than live like animals that eat, drink, procreate, quarrel, fight, and die?
+There is more to measure with time than the length of time we have been here on Earth or how long it takes us to lose the vigor and attractiveness of our youth and, as we grow old, become wrinkled, weak, and wispy.
 For instance, we can aim to achieve targets regarding fitness in terms of strength, endurance, and agility.
-These can be measured by using time, as well as other criteria, but there is no need to compare ourselves with someone else.
-Time beats us all; so why not use time to get ourselves into the blessings and favor of God faster than we would otherwise get there.
-Instead of spending time running from God, we would be better off spending time seeking God.
+These can be measured using time, as well as other criteria, but there is no need to compare ourselves with someone else.
+Time beats us all; so why not use time to get ourselves into the blessings and favor of God faster than we would otherwise get there?
+Instead of spending time running from God, we would be better off spending time seeking Him through our Lord Jesus Christ and learning how to run the race of our life with confidence.

-In the book of Hebrews, we find a right perspective on setting our goals as Christians:
+In the book of Hebrews, we find a proper perspective on setting our goals as Christians:

 “Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God” (Hebrews 12:1-2).

 In respect to the Ten Commandments and personal behavior, we can also set goals.
-Again, we are not talking about goals where we compare ourselves with other people, but personal goals.
-We can, first of all, memorize the Ten Commandments in their complete form and develop an understanding of what they mean (reading a book like this helps).
-This will also help us to meditate on the law of God, and we can give ourselves a goal of a certain time by which we can achieve this.
-When we have a thorough grasp of what the Ten Commandments mean, as a matter of course, we will become busy with establishing our purpose here on Earth.
-This is because in knowing the Ten Commandments; we will realize how much of a sinner we have been before God.
-We will realize how much we have sinned against other people and our need for forgiveness.
-When we see how much we have sinned against other people, it is easier to forgive others for the sins they have committed against us, which is what the Lord’s Prayer tells us we need to do before we ourselves can be forgiven (Matthew 6:12-15).
+Again, we are not talking about goals where we compare ourselves with other people, but rather personal goals.
+First of all, we can memorize the Ten Commandments in their complete form and develop an understanding of what they mean (reading a book like this helps).
+This will also help us meditate on the law of God, and we can set a goal for a certain time by which we can achieve this.
+When we have a thorough grasp of what the Ten Commandments mean, we will naturally become engaged in establishing our purpose here on Earth.
+This is because, in knowing the Ten Commandments, we will realize how much of a sinner we have been before God.
+We will understand how much we have sinned against other people and our need for forgiveness.
+When we see how much we have sinned against others, it becomes easier to forgive them for the sins they have committed against us, which is what the Lord’s Prayer tells us we need to do before we ourselves can be forgiven (Matthew 6:12-15).

 Forgiving other people can be difficult at times.
-However, one way that I have found that helps is by praying in two stages.
+However, one way that I have found helpful is by praying in two stages.
 The first stage of prayer consists of supplication and intercession.
-The second stage of prayer is thanksgiving and affirmation.
+The second stage of prayer involves thanksgiving and affirmation.
 In fact, the second stage of prayer is very important in the forgiveness process.
-Below is an outline of how to pray these stages in the most effective way.
-Each stage has six parts.
+Below is an outline of how to pray through these stages in the most effective way.
+Each stage has six parts..

 Stage One: